Has your child suffered an HIE birth injury? Call our Dallas HIE Birth Injury Attorneys at 1-877-405-4313 for a FREE case evaluation.

 Medical malpractice is defined as the failure of a medical professional to provide an individual with treatment that follows the accepted standards of practice, resulting in harm to the patient.

-Medical malpractice plays a large role when it comes to neonatal hypoxic ischemic encephalopathy.
-Doctors are required to monitor both the baby’s, and mother’s vital signals at all times in order to mitigate any emergencies.
-For example, delaying a C-section when it was obvious it was going to be a challenging birth from the get-go may constitute malpractice.
-Misinterpreting or failing to monitor fetal distress signals such as the baby’s heart rate can also be grounds for a medical malpractice lawsuit.
-Failing to carry out extensive tests before the birth may also be considered malpractice, as doing so may have eliminated preventable complications.
+Medical malpractice is a common cause of HIE in infants.
+Doctors are required to monitor both the baby’s, and mother’s vital signals at all times during labor and delivery in order to mitigate any emergencies.
+For example, delaying a C-section when it was obvious the birth would be challenging and potentially dangerous may constitute malpractice.
+Misinterpreting or failing to monitor fetal distress signals such as the baby’s heart rate, and failing to carry out appropriate tests before the birth in order to mitigate preventable complications can all constitute medial malpractice.

-Raising a child with a hypoxia-related birth injury (such as hypoxic-ischemic encephalopathy) can cost a small fortune.
-Your child may need multiple surgeries, occupational as well as physical therapy, continuing medication, psychosocial assistance, special equipment and so much more.
-All this costs money, and most families are not prepared for the financial burden of taking care of a child born with this kind of condition.
+Raising a child with HIE can cost a fortune.
+Your child may require multiple surgeries, occupational and physical therapy, continuing medication, psycho-social assistance, special equipment, and more.
+Unfortunately, most families are not prepared for the high degree of financial burden that comes along with caring for a child born with this kind of life long birth injury.

-By contacting an experienced hypoxia birth injury lawyer in Dallas, you’ll give yourself the best chance at recovering money damages from those responsible for causing the injury.
-We will go over the hospital records with our experienced team of lawyers and medical advisers in order to determine if negligence indeed occurred, after which we will prepare a solid case and advocate on the behalf of you and your child.
+Contacting an experienced HIE birth injury lawyer, will give you the best chance at recovering monetary damages from those responsible for causing the injury.
+At Rasansky Law Firm, our knowledgeable & experienced attorneys and medical advisers thoroughly review your’s and your child’s hospital records in order to determine if negligence did indeed occur.
+If negligence appears to be present, we will prepare a solid case and advocate on the behalf of you and your child.
 Your child deserves the best care, and our goal is to help your family fight for what is right, just and fair.